safespring-community/utilities/okd/README.md

 PS: Be patient.
 It takes up to an hour for OKD to assemble itself.
 But if there are no changes in cluster operator status for ca. 15 minutes, the installation might have stalled.

+PS2: If more than 24h passed and you wan't to re-use the instance previously deployed (and destroyed) you **must** remove the `installer` directory.

 ### Worker sets

 Sets of worker nodes are now maintained as a terraform map which initially is